joachifm/cl-mechanize/README.md

 # About
-CL-MECHANIZE is a [WWW::Mechanize] work-alike for Common Lisp implemented as a thin wrapper around [Drakma].
+CL-MECHANIZE is a [WWW::Mechanize] work-alike for Common Lisp implemented as a thin wrapper on top of [Drakma].

+This package is still in the early stages of development.

 [WWW::Mechanize]: http://search.cpan.org/dist/WWW-Mechanize/lib/WWW/Mechanize.pm
 [Drakma]: http://weitz.de/drakma